 Aspects and objectives of ad operations:

-- Campaign trafficking.
-Ad-ops monitor the deliverability of the campaigns.
-Ad trafficker tunes a campaign up according to the most suitable targeting strategies, strike ads optimization, and make sure that campaigns are set up appropriately to go live without a hitch.
+Ad ops monitor the ad operations from head to toe, starting from the deliverability of the campaigns.
+Ad trafficker tunes a campaign up according to the most suitable targeting strategies, performs online ads optimization, and makes sure that campaigns are set up appropriately to go live without a hitch.
 Ad ops also assist pixel creation for the clients in order to track how the audience interacts with creatives.
 If necessary, they also perform troubleshooting.

-- Scheduling.
-They make sure that the campaign is started due to a particular deadline and is delivered timely to the target audiences.
-For targeting and retargeting users, advertisers can pick special days: holidays, weekends, time of the day.
-Ads ops know when the CPMs are higher and lower throughout the season so they can use knowledge about daily fluctuations in order to optimize scheduling for the client.
+As known, programmatic advertising helps to automate ad buying and selling.
+Ad ops, in turn, make sure that the campaign is started due to a particular deadline and is delivered timely to the targeted demographics.
+For targeting and retargeting users, advertisers can pick special days: holidays, weekends, or a certain time of the day.
+Ads ops know when the CPMs are higher and lower throughout the season, so they can use knowledge about daily fluctuations to optimize client scheduling.

-- Optimization.
-Programmatic ad ops support the day to day online ad operations of both programmatic and programmatic direct campaigns.
-As well, these people optimize campaigns in order to reduce cost, suit creative performance best according to the placement.
-They fine-tune the campaign so that it could achieve desired metrics and performance during the period.
-Example of ad placement optimization matched to the digital content (below).
+Programmatic ad ops support the day-to-day online ad operations of both programmatic and programmatic direct campaigns (non-RTB direct sales).
+Also, these people are involved in optimizing campaigns in order to reduce cost and suit creative performance best according to the ad placements (and the ad viewability).
+They fine-tune the campaign so that it could achieve the desired metrics and performance during the period.
+You can check an example of ad placement optimization matched to the digital content below.

-- Maintaining demand.
-When advertisers submit their creatives on DSP, they are getting instantly reviewed and checked by adoperations to ensure that creatives adhere to the specifications set by the rest of the network partners.
-As well, in non-programmatic environment publishers often require professionals that manage demand for them: keeping contracts, negotiating prices with demand sources, etc.
+When the marketer, advertiser, or media buyer submits the creative on DSP, online banner, video, or display ad is getting instantly reviewed and checked by ad operations to ensure that the creative adheres to the specifications set by the rest of the network partners.
+Plus, it should match the advertising inventory.
+Also, in a non-programmatic environment, publishers often require professionals to manage demand for them: keeping contracts, negotiating prices with demand sources, etc.

-- Revenue generation.
-Digital ad ops are directly in charge of revenue generation as they are ones who run ad campaigns behind the scenes.
-An employee who stays in charge of yield management and revenue generation specifically looks for such opportunities and stirs progress in this direction: e.g allocates ad budgets to the various inventory types and placements to achieve greater profits.
+Digital ad ops are directly in charge of revenue generation as they are the ones who run ad campaigns behind the scenes.
+An employee in charge of yield management and revenue generation specifically looks for such opportunities and stirs progress in this direction, e.g., allocates ad budgets to the various ad space types and placements to achieve greater profits.

-- Generating reports.
-Ad ops pull together the data from a first-party ad server and third-party ad server, for this they need to generate and review weekly, monthly, and daily system reports.
-Just an example of what these reports may contain (discrepancies, impression metrics, along with attribution metrics like e.g CTR).
+Ad ops pull together the data from a first-party ad server and third-party ad server; for this, they need to generate and review weekly, monthly, and daily system reports.
+The examples of what these reports may contain are discrepancies, such metrics as impression count, along with attribution metrics like CTR.

-These people understand how to set up a campaign for a client and achieve desired results using all capacities and functionality of operated advertising stack.
+In a nutshell, people employed in ad operations understand how to set up a campaign for a client and achieve desired results, leveraging all capacities and functionality of the operating advertising stack.
 Their functions are widely diversified.
-Apart from the mentioned tasks, ad ops team also closely collaborates with the rest of the media team and updates them about any possible change in campaign flow.
+Apart from the mentioned tasks, the ad ops team also closely collaborates with the rest of the media team and updates them about any possible change in campaign flow.

-Advertising operations are complex and numerous studies of the programmatic market regularly indicate that the main factor that inhibits the ad tech business development is the lack of qualified specialists.
-In fact, 44% of professionals who already work in advertising, report that they don't understand what is programmatic advertising and that they are not familiar with the procedures and processes of digital advertising campaign operations.
+Advertising operations are complex, and numerous studies of the programmatic market regularly indicate that the main factor that inhibits media business development is the lack of qualified specialists.
+In fact, 44% of professionals who already work in Internet advertising report that they don't understand what programmatic advertising is and are not familiar with the procedures and processes of digital advertising campaign operations.

 Ad agency typically faces the situation when it has to have:

-- Strong established relationships with advertising vendors - advertisers, publishers, and the rest of tech vendors.
+Strong established relationships with advertising vendors — publishers and advertisers, plus the rest of the tech vendors.

-- Saved time.
-Programmatic professionals of the high level are hard to find.
-It is convenient if you can reach them all in one place and gear your solution on market without losing time for building your own team.
+Saved time.
+Programmatic professionals of a high level are hard to find.
+It is convenient if you can reach them all in one place and gear your advertising solutions on the market without losing time in building your own team.

-- Guarantee of expertise.
-As a rule, outstaffed professionals work for big ad tech providers for quite a long time.
+Guarantee of expertise.
+As a rule, outstaffing professionals work for big ad tech providers for quite a long time.
 They deepen their knowledge at summits and regularly polish skills while performing day-to-day work.

-- Long-term collaboration.
-It will depend on conditions of the contract you negotiate but in general it is possible to hire ad operation professionals that will work side-by-side with your in-staff team for a long time.
+Long-term collaboration.
+It will depend on the conditions of the contract you negotiate, but in general, it is possible to hire ad operation professionals who will work side-by-side with your in-staff team for a long time.

-- Ready-made employees.
-No need to monitor ad tech markets or train your own employees, outstaffed professionals are ready to work from day one.
+Ready-made employees.
+No need to monitor ad tech markets or train your own employees; outstaffing professionals are ready to work from day one.